 You might have heard the phrase liquidity mining thrown around, but this shouldn't be confused with crypto mining.
 We've got a great guide on liquidity mining and how it's taxed - but in short, liquidity mining is a means of making passive income from your crypto assets.
 It's where crypto investors add funds to various DeFi protocol's liquidity pools in order to earn liquidity pool tokens .They're not minting new tokens or processing transactions - they're being rewarded for providing liquidity to a given DeFi protocol.

 How much do crypto miners make?

 For Bitcoin miners - anytime a miner successfully adds a new block to the blockchain, they’re rewarded with 6.25 Bitcoins.
 This will halve to 3.125 Bitcoins in 2024.
 At the time of writing, Bitcoin is worth $48,000 - so 6.25 Bitcoins is no small sum!

 However, it’s not easy to mine Bitcoin anymore.
 Proof-of-work difficulty is increasing to compensate for increasing hardware speed.
 On top of this, the crypto mining space is more competitive than ever with huge mining farms to contend with.

 The equipment to mine is more expensive too - making it an inaccessible investment for many.
-While other crypto networks like Dogecoin offer more accessibility as the entry costs and computational power needed aren’t as high - miners make less.
-On average, a Dogecoin miner will make around $65 a day once you subtract running costs.
+While other crypto networks like Dogecoin offer more accessibility as the entry costs and computational power needed aren’t as high - miners make less, especially when you subtract running costs.
 Starts to sound a lot less appealing doesn’t it?